cloudlinux/user-docs-cloudlinux/docs/wpos-plugin/README.md

 ## Overview

-AccelerateWP is a complex solution to help our customers increase their WordPress site performance.
-With AccelerateWP you can manage optimization features, like object caching, css and js preprocessing and website preloading.
+AccelerateWP is a complex solution to help customers increase their WordPress site performance.
+With AccelerateWP you can manage optimization features, like object caching, CSS and JavaScript preprocessing and website preloading.

 In order to start using AccelerateWP, go to the cPanel interface and find the `AccelerateWP` application in the `Software` section.